 Rebel, a presentation of the Latino Public Broadcasting series VOCES on PBS, encapsulates the remarkable life story of Loreta Janeta Velazquez—Cuban immigrant, Confederate soldier and Union spy.

-Combining archival photos, articulate commentary from Latino and American Civil War historians, and narrative from Loreta’s autobiography in voice over with dramatic re-enactments featuring actress Romi Dias (El Cantante) as Loreta, Rebel sheds overdue light on one of the “estimated 1,000 women who secretly served as soldiers” during the American Civil War.
+Combining archival photos, articulate commentary from Latinx and American Civil War historians, and narrative from Loreta’s autobiography in voice over with dramatic re-enactments featuring actress Romi Dias (El Cantante) as Loreta, Rebel sheds overdue light on one of the “estimated 1,000 women who secretly served as soldiers” during the American Civil War.

 The film is a real eye-opener, even more so because it honors a dedicated immigrant soldier, a Latina, born to a privileged Cuban family who, as a young girl, was shipped off to New Orleans to be educated, refined and assimilated into the cultural elite.
 Snubbing her nose at an arranged marriage, she married a young Texan soldier for love and bore his three children.